ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

 Here is a summary of the workflow provided for by these scripts:

+* Get observation metadata from the MS and the beam footprint.
 * Read in user-defined parameters from the provided configuration file, and define further parameters derived from them.
 * If bandpass calibration is required and a 1934-638 observation is